maxmind/minfraud-api-perl/README.md

 # INSTALLATION

-The minFraud perl API and its dependencies can be installed with [cpanm](https://metacpan.org/pod/App::cpanminus).  `cpanm` itself has no dependencies.
+The minFraud Perl API and its dependencies can be installed with [cpanm](https://metacpan.org/pod/App::cpanminus).  `cpanm` itself has no dependencies.